Harpejji

 The harpejji (/hɑːrˈpɛdʒiː/ har-PEJ-ee) is an electric stringed musical instrument developed in 2007 by American audio engineer Tim Meeks.
-It can be described as a cross between a piano and a guitar, or as a cross between an accordion and a pedal steel guitar.
-The playing surface has a layout arranged in ascending whole tones across strings, and ascending semi-tones as the strings travel away from the player with a five octave range from A0 to A5.
+It has been described by its manufacturer as a cross between a piano and a guitar, and by Jacob Collier as a cross between an accordion and a pedal steel guitar.
+The playing surface has a layout arranged in ascending whole tones across strings, and ascending semi-tones as the strings travel away from the player, with the 24-string models featuring a five-octave range from A0 to A5.
 Harpejjis use an electronic muting system to dampen unfretted strings and minimize the impact of sympathetic vibrations.

-About 500 harpejjis have been made as of 2019.
+About 500 harpejjis had been made as of 2019.

 The harpejji is a descendant of the StarrBoard which was developed in the 1980s.

 Its name is a portmanteau from "harp" and "arpeggio".

 Technique

-It is primarily played with a two handed tapping technique.
+It is primarily played with a two-handed tapping technique.
 It differs from other tapping instruments, such as the Chapman Stick, by way of the orientation of the instrument to the player.
 The instrument rests on a stand like a keyboard, with the strings perpendicular to the player.
-The instrument allows for the musician to use all 10 fingers to fret the strings, and a single hand can cover a two octave range.
+The instrument allows for the musician to use all 10 fingers to fret the strings, and a single hand can cover a two-octave range.
 New techniques for playing the instrument are beginning to surface, such as strumming with a pick.
 Unlike the piano, no formal pedagogy has been established for the harpejji.

 Models

-The harpejji is manufactured by the inventor's company, Marcodi Musical Products.
+The harpejji is manufactured by hand by the inventor's company, Marcodi Musical Products, with the Standard Harpejji U12 priced at $3,199, the Standard Harpejji G16 priced at $4,799, and the Standard Harpejji K24 priced at $6,399.
+The building process takes 30–60 days.

-The first harpejji model, the 24-string d1, was produced from January 2008 through May 2010.
-It was subsequently replaced by the k24 which also has 24 strings.
+The first harpejji model, the 24-string D1, was produced from January 2008 through May 2010.
+It was subsequently replaced by the K24, which also has 24 strings.
 The latter model includes updates to the internal electronics, a simplification of the fretboard marker system, and a change from maple to bamboo as the primary wood for the instrument.
-In January 2011, the g16, a smaller 16 string model with a four octave range (from C2 to C6) and mono output, was introduced.
+In January 2011, the G16, a smaller 16-string model with a four-octave range (from C2 to C6) and mono output, was introduced.